magepages/mpdocs/docs/reward-points-pro/index.md

   * *E.g: Product A has Regular Price = $40, Special Price = 20$, Point (X) = 1, Money Step (Y) = 20, and Maximum Earning Points = 5 which mean when the customer purchase Product A, point(s) will be based on Regular Price = $40 and he will earn 2 points*
 * **Stop further rule processing**: Choose "Yes" to restrict the number of catalog earning rules applied to a product.
   * *E.g: Let's say there are 4 Cataloging Earning Rules created in turn, Rule 1, Rule 2, Rule 3, Rule 4, and priorities are 0, 5, 3, 3.*
     * All rules choose **Stop further rules processing = No**: 4 rules will be applied and points are accumulated.
-The customer will receive points from summation of 4 rules.
+The customer will receive points from the summation of 4 rules.
     * Rule 3 has **Stop further rules processing = Yes**: After applying, rule 1 will be applied (since it has higher priority) and rule 3.
 Rule 2 and 4 won't be applied because they have smaller priorities.

 #### 1.3.
 Shopping Cart Earning Rules